Cybersecurity Strategy: Finding the Crux

 What This Offering Delivers

-• Clear guiding principles that help security leaders shape business decisions.
+• Clear principles to shape behavior and decisions.

 Who It’s For

-• CISOs and security leaders looking to gain traction and executive alignment on cybersecurity.
+• CISOs and security leaders seeking traction and executive inclusion—without pandering, promotion, or forcing it.

 Engagement Structure